zaidsheikh/allosaurus-elan/README.md

 `ELAN_6-1/bin/ELAN allosaurus-elan/test/allosaurus.wav &`

 Switch to the "Recognizers" tab and then select "Allosaurus Phoneme Recognizer" from the Recognizer dropdown list at the top and then click the "Start" button.
-If this is your first time using the allosaurus-elan plugin, you will be prompted to login to the [CMULAB backend server](https://github.com/neulab/cmulab) and get an access token (free):
+If this is your first time using the allosaurus-elan plugin, you will be prompted to login to the [CMULAB backend server](https://github.com/neulab/cmulab) and get an access token (you can create an account or simply login with an existing Google account):

 ![cmulab_login](https://user-images.githubusercontent.com/2358298/144942829-052e3f45-01f2-4f93-8562-2f95b00ec24f.png)